ProSieben's e-commerce arm buys Meet Group for $500 mln

 BERLIN, March 5 (Reuters) - ProSiebenSat.1 Media PSMGn.DE said on Thursday its e-commerce arm NuCom would buy U.S. dating app developer Meet Group Inc MEET.O, as the German broadcaster doubles down on digital growth to offset its declining commercial TV franchise.

-NuCom will pay $6.30 a share in the agreed deal, putting an enterprise value on Meet Group at $500 million, both companies said.
+NuCom, in which investor General Atlantic is a minority partner, will pay $6.30 a share in the agreed deal, putting an enterprise value on Meet Group of $500 million, both companies said.
 Reuters first reported the deal late on Wednesday, lifting Meet Group's shares by 23% to close at $6.82.

+The deal - one of the largest ever done by ProSieben will complement NuCom's own Parship Group and "advance our ambition to create one of the leading global players in online dating and interactive live video", ProSieben CEO Max Conze said.

+The transaction is expected to close in the second half of the year, subject to regulatory and shareholder approval, and be accretive to net income in the first year, the companies said.

 ($1 = 0.8979 euros)